These historical sites and national monuments are practically Disneyland for history buffs.

 Old Hill Street Police Station, 140 Hill Street, Singapore 179369

-Standing at 68m high, The Civilian War Memorial is hard not to miss.
-This historical site in the city centre was built to commemorate the civilians killed during the Japanese occupation of Singapore and houses 606 urns (thousands worth of unidentified civilians).
+Standing at 68m high, The Civilian War Memorial is hard to miss.
+This historical site in the city centre was built to commemorate the civilians killed during the Japanese occupation of Singapore.
+It houses 606 urns, which are thousands worth of unidentified civilians.
 The structure is fondly known as “The Chopsticks” but it actually signifies the unity of Singapore’s four major races.

 The Civilian War Memorial, War Memorial Park, Beach Road, Singapore 189768